openhealthcare/openhealthcare.org.uk/source/_posts/2015-04-16-which-retracted-paper-has-the-most-citations.md

 Open access, post-publication peer review, and better version control would be three useful features that a modern scientific publishing model optimized to enable good science should support.

-In the meantime, we pondered the question:
+In the meantime, inspired by a lunchtime conversation with our friend and director Ben Goldacre (it was all his idea), we pondered the question:

 <blockquote class="custom-quote"><p><i class="fa fa-question fa-3x"></i>
 What is the most cited retracted paper?